 Bulgogi is easy to make at home, and the thinly sliced beef doesn’t take long to marinate.
-This bulgogi recipe shows you everything you need to know about how to make a delicious bulgogi sauce with a few basic ingredients and to cook and serve the meat deliciously!
+This bulgogi recipe shows you how to make a delicious bulgogi sauce with a few basic ingredients and to cook and serve the meat deliciously!

 What is bulgogi?

 Bulgogi (불고기), also known as Korean BBQ beef, is marinated thinly sliced beef, typically cooked over an open flame.
 “Bul” means fire in Korean, and “gogi” is a general term for meat.
-While it can be made with other meats such as chicken (dak bulgogi) and pork (dweji bulgogi), the term “bulgogi” generally refers to the beef version.
+While there are other variations such as chicken and pork, the term generally refers to beef bulgogi.

 While Korean beef BBQ is most commonly char grilled at restaurants, there are many regional variations as to how this dish is prepared and served.
 In this bulgogi recipe, I’m also introducing Seoul-style bulgogi (서울식 불고기), which is how I used to eat bulgogi growing up.
-It’s also known as yetnal bulgogi (옛날불고기), meaning old-fashioned.
-It’s a particular way bulgogi is served up.
+It’s also known as yetnal bulgogi (옛날불고기), meaning old-style or from the past.
+It’s a particular way the marinated meat is served up.
 Over the last decade or so, it has made a remarkable comeback and become very popular throughout the country.
 My family loves it!

 The best cut is rib eye.
 Any tender, flavorful cut of beef, such as chuck eye, sirloin and tenderloin, works well too.
 I sometimes use tenderloin when I cook for the elderly members of my family and friends.
 You can also make it with a tough cut, but you may need a stronger tenderizer such as pineapple or kiwi and longer marinating time.
 See my flank steak bulgogi.

-You can find pre-cut bulgogi meat at Korean markets.
+You can find pre-cut beef at Korean markets.
 It usually comes in different grades.
 Spend a little more for good quality meat if you can.
 You can also ask your butcher to thinly slice the meat or slice it yourself after freezing the meat for a couple of hours.

 To enhance the flavor and tenderize the meat, Koreans traditionally add a grated Korean pear to the marinade.
 It’s simply the best way.
 However, if you cannot find a Korean/Asian pear, you can omit it or use a Bosc pear or an apple instead.